Caledonian Stadium: History

 When the club won promotion to the Scottish Premier League (SPL) in 2004, they faced a problem in that the Caledonian Stadium did not meet a SPL requirement for stadiums to have 10,000 seats.
 At that time, the Caledonian Stadium had a total capacity of 6,280 and only 2,280 seats.
 Inverness CT agreed to groundshare with Aberdeen at Pittodrie.
 The SPL initially rejected the groundsharing application, but accepted it on appeal.
 The SPL also voted to reduce the 10,000 seat requirement to 6,000.
 Inverness CT played at Pittodrie for the first two rounds of fixtures of the 2004–05 season, while redevelopment works were carried out at the Caledonian Stadium.

 The redevelopment in 2004–05 included the construction of two new stands at either end of the ground, which made the stadium all-seater and increased its capacity to over 7,500.
 These stands were built in 47 days by the Tulloch Construction Company who are also the club's biggest shareholder.
 As Tulloch also paid part of the development cost, the stadium had the Tulloch name added to it on completion of the work and the lease on the site was transferred to Tulloch.
 The lease reverted to the football club in December 2017, except for the stadium car parks.
 In February 2019, the stadium was renamed the "Caledonian Stadium" after long-time sponsors Tulloch gifted the stadium to the club.

 In 2007, the club added a very small stand opposite the Main Stand - called the West Stand.
 It has a capacity of around 400 and was initially intended to be a 'singing section'.
 The highest football attendance recorded at the Caledonian Stadium is 7,753, set on 20 January 2008 against Rangers.

-In mid-2018, Inverness CT swapped out the original manned turnstiles for more modern barcode scanning ones, becoming one of a handful in Scotland to use these turnstiles, and the first in the Highlands.
 The ground hosted the 2019 Scottish Challenge Cup Final, played between Highland club Ross County and Welsh side Connah's Quay Nomads.

 On 7 February 2020, a WWII ordinance was discovered near the stadium, leading to the evacuation of the stadium, the device was detonated safely an hour later, and allowing the next days Scottish Cup Fixture against Livingston to go ahead.

+In March 2025, it was mentioned by local businessman and investor, Alan Savage, that the club could be looking at a move away from the Caledonian Stadium to a smaller venue at the UHI Campus, in order to stabilize finances due to the stadium being too big for League One attendances.

+In August 2025, it was announced that the stadium would be renamed the SarensPSG Stadium as part of a sponsorship deal with the Belgian international construction company, Sarens, in a club record breaking deal lasting until the 2027–28 season.During the same season, the West Stand was redeveloped yet again, stripping out the seats and turning it into a terracing, with a roof to be added on at a later date.